rvl-q/KuberParts/part4/e407/Readme.md

 Followed the example, in this repo: https://github.com/rvl-q/dwk-kube-cluster

-`hashgenerator` appeared, but did not go away without delering it in the cluster.
+`hashgenerator` appeared, but did not go away without deleting it in the cluster.

-Did not try to "fluxify" Prometheus, Loki & Grafana (at least yet), if that was whar we were supposed to do?
+Did not try to "fluxify" Prometheus, Loki & Grafana (at least yet), if that was what we were supposed to do?

 [Possible logs](e407.txt)